jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - a general networking concept where an issue in delivering or processing 1 message in a sequence will 'block' or delay the deilvery of processing of subsequent messages [^12]

 #### **Hop**
-- journeys between nodes on the network (i.e., interruptions for transmission, processing, queuing) [^2]
+- journeys between nodes (e.g., routers) on the network (i.e., interruptions for transmission, processing, queuing) [^2]

 #### **HTML**
 - (Hypertext Markup Language)